ISOtunes Sport Team / 3 May 2021

 2. understand basic rules and signals

 Following posted signage at the range is a no brainer, but we all could use the reminder at times.
 If you visit your range as often as we do, you may be numb to the signs and rules.
-Take a minute each time you visit to refamiliarize yourself with the operations and protocols of the range.
+Take a minute each time you visit to refamiliarise yourself with the operations and protocols of the range.
 Another great idea is to plug into the shooting community and understand the dynamic at your local range.
 Are there any other understood rules or practices that will prevent you from feeling like a newbie?
-Consider going with someone more seasoned for the first couple times and shadow them, asking questions if necessary.
+Consider going with someone more seasoned for your first few vists and shadow them, asking questions if necessary.
 And don’t be shy about coaching someone else who may be looking for a little guidance.

 3. plan and download

 Like many situations involving firearms, a good prep meeting goes a long way.
-This holds especially true if you’re bringing young, inexperienced shooters to the range or if you’re somewhat inexperienced yourself.
+This holds especially true if you’re bringing young, inexperienced shooters to the range, or if you’re somewhat inexperienced yourself.
 Connect with those around you outside the shooting area before stepping into the box.
-What can we expect to see, hear, and experience?
-Likewise, don’t miss the opportunity to offer feedback when the session is over, whether it’s in the car, over lunch or a cold beer, or just hanging out cleaning gear and putting equipment away before jumping in your separate trucks.
+What can we expect to see, hear and experience?
+Likewise, don’t miss the opportunity to offer feedback when the session is over, whether it’s in the car, over lunch or a cold beer, or just hanging out cleaning gear and putting equipment away before going your separate ways.
 Take advantage of teaching opportunities or reminders while things are fresh.
-Cover any dangerous or questionable behavior that should be adjusted in the future. hit on any reminders if there was dangerous or questionable behavior.
+Cover any dangerous or questionable behaviour that should be adjusted in the future.

 4. have fun, but do it seriously